 Double click any of the entries in the list of historical records to open.

 You also have six notes headings buttons available which can be used to add headings to your notes with the click of a button.
 Configure these headings for your users via Tools > Options > General System Options > Clinical Notes > Notes Headings.
-You also have an additional save option here which works in the same way as the icon on the top menu and will save your notes without exiting.

 Section Two - Completing a Consultation